Last Updated on

 Here are some no cry sleep solutions for infants that you may try and incorporate:

 This sleep method involves you to be to present in your baby’s room until he feels settled.
 Once your baby may be groggy or sleepy, you may slowly leave the room and let your baby go to sleep.
 You may return if your baby needs you.

 You may settle your baby in his cot without any props, and you may sit next to him in a chair, but you should not be interacting or talking to your baby.
 Once your baby sleeps, you may return to your room.
 However, if your baby cries, you may soothe him and sit in the chair until he goes back to sleep again.

 3. The Co-Sleeping Method

 You may make your baby sleep on the same bed as you, and as and when your baby wakes up, you soothe him back to sleep.

 This method involves you to lift your baby up when he starts crying, but without doing anything stimulating that may disrupt his sleep (like giggling, talking etc.).
 Once he stops crying, you may settle him back into the crib.

 This method requires you to lift your baby and rock, hold, hug, feed him, give him a pacifier or do anything that may help him go back to sleep.

-Try out no cry/no tear method for putting your little angel to sleep and see whether it works for him or not.
-Well, we wish that it does!
+If you’re looking for ways to get your baby to sleep for longer hours at night, sleep training come really come in handy.
+Try out the no cry/no tear method for putting your little angel to sleep and see whether it works for him or not.

 Also Read: Ferber Sleep Method for Baby